A video shows a driverless Uber running a red light in San Francisco.

 About three seconds after the light turned red, an Uber self-driving car can apparently be seen traveling through the red light at moderate speed as a pedestrian walks across the intersection on the right side of the intersection.

-While the video does show an Uber vehicle driving through a red light, it is not clear whether the vehicle was self-driven at the time.
-The cameras at the top of the vehicle indicate that it is capable of operating without a driver, but such vehicles can still be driven by humans — and it is entirely possible that this video shows the result of human error.
+While the video does show an Uber vehicle driving through a red light, it was not initially clear whether the vehicle was self-driven at the time.
+The cameras at the top of the vehicle indicate that it is capable of operating without a driver, but such vehicles can still be driven by humans.

-Uber confirmed in a statement to TechCrunch that the incident was due to human error:
+Uber said in a statement to TechCrunch that the incident was unequivocally due to human error:

 Later in the afternoon of 14 December 2016, the state of California’s Department of Motor Services ordered Uber to halt its self-driving car rides, effective immediately, as its “autonomous vehicles” were operating without the proper permits: